 Welcome to the topic “Rising Damp patches on internal walls.”

-Both rising damp and penetrating damp can affect your home’s internal walls.
+Rising damp and penetrating damp both can affect your home’s internal walls.
 Penetrating dampness on inner walls occurs when water penetrates the building through cracks and openings in the walls, or it occurs due to any structural defect in the property.
-Sometimes, it can be a bit difficult to identify the actual type of damp by just seeing the damp patches or crumbly plaster on your inner.
-Similarly, you cannot identify the main source of water ingress into the property in most cases.
-That’s why we recommend you consult with professionals to resolve and determine the damp issue in your home.

 If you see damp patches on your walls rising from the ground level in an upward direction or you see any powdery deposits on walls, then these are the signs of rising damp.